Is the formation of primordial black holes from single-field inflation compatible with standard cosmology?: The Timeline of the universe

 The upshot of the analysis is that it is possible to appropriately choose the value of $\Delta N_{\star}$ in order to satisfy the cosmological constraints from Planck+BICEP/Keck without violating the condition that small scales re-enter the horizon before matter-radiation equality.
 For illustration, the yellow star in Fig.\,\ref{fig:StaroB} corresponds to $\Delta N_{\star} = 55$.
 As evident from the plot, this inflationary solution does not create any tension.

 To further substantiate this conclusion beyond the slow-roll approximation, we numerically solved the inflationary dynamics by fixing $\Delta N_{\star} = 55$.
 In Fig.\,\ref{fig:StaroPlot} we show the time evolution of the inverse comoving Hubble radius from inflation to the present day.
 The range of comoving wavenumbers that are relevant for CMB observations are indicated with an horizontal green band.
 In particular, $k_{\star} = 0.05$ Mpc$^{-1}$ is indicated with an horizontal green dashed line.
 The CMB pivot scale exits the horizon $\Delta N_{\star} = 55$ $e$-folds before the end of inflation and re-enters the horizon before matter-radiation equality.
 We assume, consistently with Fig.\,\ref{fig:StaroB}, instantaneous reheating.

-For completeness, we show in Fig.\,\ref{fig:SolvingHorizonProblem} how the model solves the horizon problem.
-It is sufficient to postulate an additional $\sim 6.75$ \textit{e}-folds of inflation (beyond the 55 that elapse between the exit from the horizon of the CMB scales and the end of inflation) to bring into causal contact CMB photons originating from opposite directions in the sky.
+For completeness, we show in Fig.\,\ref{fig:SolvingHorizonProblem}, how in this model it is possible to solve the horizon problem, simply postulating an additional $\sim 6.75$ \textit{e}-folds of inflation (beyond the 55 that elapse between the exit from the horizon of the CMB scales and the end of inflation).